guilhemmarchand/trackme/docs/userguide.rst

 Data identity card
 ==================

-**This feature is currently supported only for data sources monitoring.**
+**Data identity cards are available for data sources monitoring only.**

 **Data identity cards allow you to define a Web link and a documentation note that will be stored in a KVstore collection, and made available automatically via the UI and the out of the box alert.**